Coronavirus: Death toll climbs, 690 new cases confirmed | DW | 26.01.2020

 The death toll from a new virus spreading through China has risen to 56.
-Officials are scrambling to provide adequate medical help to citizens under quarantine.
+The health ministry says the virus's ability to spread is getting stronger.

 A new strain of coronavirus discovered in China claimed 15 more lives since Saturday, bringing the total death count to 56.